 How does winterizing work?

-There are two main foundations to proper winterization.
 Insulation and air sealing are the critical steps to properly restricting the air from flowing out of your home.
 Winterization works by identifying “leaks” in the interior/exterior of the house.
-From our high school science class, which we tried to forget, we know that hot air rises, therefore, in the winter, the air heated to keep your family warm rises towards the attic and roof of the house.
-Because air is a gas, there only needs miniscule gaps (not seen by the human eye) that allows the hot air to escape.
+From our high school science class, which we tried to forget, we know that hot air rises.
+Therefore, in the winter, the air heated to keep your family warm rises.
+Because air is a gas, minuscule gaps (not seen by the human eye) allow hot air to escape.
 Winterization works by stopping the air from escaping.

 As Art of Manliness notes, according to the US Department of Energy, air drafts cause about 5-30% of home energy use to be wasted.
 However, there are some professional (like proper insulation and air duct sealing) and DIY actions to restrict this unnecessary energy waste.